ng-web-apis/geolocation/README.md

 constructor(private readonly geolocation$: GeolocationService) {}
 ```

-Now, to observe user position, you can subscribe to geolocation\$:
+Now, to observe user position, you can subscribe to `geolocation$`:

 ```js
 geolocation$.subscribe(position => doSomethingWithPosition(position));
 ```

-If you need to get position just once and stop observing user location, you can subscribe to geolocation\$ and use take(1) RxJs operator:
+If you need to get position just once and stop observing user location, you can subscribe to `geolocation$` and use `take(1)` RxJs operator:

 ```js
 geolocation$.pipe(take(1)).subscribe(position => doSomethingWithPosition(position));